zachvalenta/jvns.ca/source/_posts/2016-10-04-exec-will-eat-your-brain.markdown

 - registers
 - an "executable" that you ran (/proc/$pid/exe)
 - cgroups and namespaces ("linux container stuff")
+- a current working directory
+- the user your program is running as
 - some other stuff that I'm forgetting

 When you run `execve` and have another program eat your brain, actually almost everything